Copying files locally can be achieved through cp.

 That wasn’t so bad!

-, but I want it to have the same name in
+Now, if I had a file in directory A, but I want it to have the same name in

-, I would follow:
+directory C, I would follow:

 A$ cp current_name.txt /path/to/dirC/copy.txt

-would be based on whatever pwd
+where /path/to/dirC/ would be based on whatever pwd says from inside

-directory C
+directory C.

-Entire directories can be copied by making the copy recursive with the -r
+Entire directories can be copied by making the copy recursive with the -r flag.

 This means the folder, and its contents, will all be copied to the location you